 Once public trust has received your fee, you will receive a receipt and a fee protect student acknowledgement form for you to sign and return to us.

-The Code of Practice for the Pastoral Care of International Students sets out the minimum standards of advice and care that are expected of education providers with respect to international students.
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 sets out the minimum standards of advice and care that are expected of education providers with respect to international students.
 The Code applies to pastoral care and provision of information only, and not to academic standards.

-The School is a signatory to, and has agreed to observe and be bound by, the Code of Practice for the Pastoral Care of international Students published by the Ministry of Education.
+The School is a signatory to, and has agreed to observe and be bound by, the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 published by the Ministry of Education.